Header images courtesy of @feedmytummylikemichelin (via Instagram)

 Move over, Egg McMuffin—gilgeori toast (길거리토스트; “street toast”) takes the crown for the ultimate breakfast sandwich.
 Popularised by street vendors in South Korea, the breakfast and lunch staple is a sweet-and-savoury grilled egg sandwich that comes stuffed with a variety of fillings, ranging from crunchy veggies and melty cheese to barbecued meats and hash brown.
 Fast, filling, and infinitely adaptable, Korean street toast ticks all the boxes for the perfect grab-and-go sandwich and tastes downright delicious to boot.

 The best part?
 You don’t need to fly to Seoul to get your hands on them.
-Korean street toast has recently started popping up on menus all around the city, and we are here to give you the low-down on seven places where you can enjoy this buttery, toasted goodness right here in Hong Kong!
+Korean street toast has recently started popping up on menus all around the city, and we are here to give you the low-down on the best places where you can enjoy this buttery, toasted goodness right here in Hong Kong!

 If you are at all familiar with the world of trendy toasts, then you will be no stranger to Isaac Toast.
 This mega-popular breakfast and sandwich South Korea-based franchise took Hong Kong by storm when it opened its first outpost in Sha Tin at the end of last year, prompting eager foodies to wait in snaking lines outside the shop for an authentic taste of the legendary Korean street toast.
 Accented with cheerful red décor and light wooden furniture, the inviting space beckons you in for a hearty meal.